-IndiaFilings / Learn / Taxability Of Liquidated Damages Under Gst
+IndiaFilings / Learn / GST / Taxability Of Liquidated Damages Under Gst

 Taxability of Liquidated Damages under GST

 As and when there is any breach of contract, the suffering party would be paid the amount in the form of liquidated damage or compensation, penalty or cancellation charges, etc. Notably, there prevailed a lot of confusion in the trade and industry concerning the applicability of GST on such liquidated damage or compensation or penalty or cancellation charges vis-à-vis entry at para 5(e) of Schedule II of the Central Goods and Services Tax Act, 2017.
 In a view to providing clarification on the above issue, the Ministry of Finance issued a circular no. 178/10/2022-GST dated 3rd August 2022.
-The same is briefly covered in the present article.
+The present article briefly covers the taxability of liquidated damages under GST.

 Understanding the scope of entry at para 5(e) of Schedule II –